cran-task-views/WebTechnologies/WebTechnologies.md

     visualizations in the web using R (and Python), which is accessible via `r pkg("plotly")`.
     `r pkg("googleVis")`
-    provides an interface between R and the Google chart tools.
-The `r ohat("RUbigraph")` package provides an R interface to a Ubigraph server for drawing interactive, dynamic graphs.
+    provides an interface between R and the Google chart tools. `r ohat("RUbigraph")` provides an R interface to a Ubigraph server for drawing interactive, dynamic graphs.
 You can add and remove vertices/nodes and edges in a graph and change their attributes/characteristics such as shape, color, size.